-AP FACT CHECK: Claims from the Democratic debate
+AP FACT CHECK: Dems implore fact checkers to back them up

 But other studies have found a Sanders-like single-payer plan would cost more, partly because free health care would increase the demand for services.

 A study last fall from the Commonwealth Fund and the Urban Institute estimated that such a plan would increase national health spending by about $720 billion.
 A Rand study estimated spending would increase 1.8% under a national single-payer plan.

 AMY KLOBUCHAR: “I am the author of the bill to close the boyfriend loophole that says that domestic abusers can’t go out and get an AK-47.”